d2l-ai/d2l-en/chapter_attention-mechanism/seq2seq-attention.md

 # Sequence to Sequence with Attention Mechanism
 :label:`sec_seq2seq_attention`

-In this section, we add the attention mechanism to the sequence to sequence model introduced in :numref:`sec_seq2seq` to explicitly select state. :numref:`fig_s2s_attention` shows the model architecture for encoding and decoding at the timestep $t$.
-Here, the memory of the attention layer consists of all the information that the encoder has seen---the encoder outputs at each timestep.
+In this section, we add the attention mechanism to the sequence to sequence (seq2seq) model as introduced in :numref:`sec_seq2seq` to explicitly select states.
+:numref:`fig_s2s_attention` shows the model architecture for encoding and decoding at the timestep $t$.
+Here, the memory of the attention layer consists of all the information that the encoder has seen---the encoder output at each timestep.
 During the decoding, the decoder output from the previous timestep $t-1$ is used as the query.
-While the output of the attention model is viewed as the context information, which is then concatenated with the decode input $D_t$.
+The output of the attention model is viewed as the context information, and such context is concatenated with the decoder input $D_t$.
 Finally, we feed the concatenation into the decoder.

 ![The second timestep in decoding for the sequence to sequence model with attention mechanism.](../img/seq2seq_attention.svg) :label:`fig_s2s_attention`

-What is more, to better visualize the overall architecture of seq2seq with attention model, the layer structure of its encoder and decoder is shown in :numref:`fig_s2s_attention_details`.
+To illustrate the overall architecture of seq2seq with attention model, the layer structure of its encoder and decoder is shown in :numref:`fig_s2s_attention_details`.

 ![The layers in the sequence to sequence model with attention mechanism.](../img/seq2seq-attention-details.svg) :label:`fig_s2s_attention_details`